 Study of neutrino interactions with ANNIE

-- Preparation of water-based liquid scintillator phase
+- Simulation studies and hardware preparation for a new water-based liquid scintillator phase

 Neutrino physics with IceCube